zb12138/ptio/readme.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss.

 ## License
-This project is licensed under the BSD License.
+This project is modified from G-PCC [tmc13](https://github.com/MPEGGroup/mpeg-pcc-tmc13) and licensed under the BSD License.
 See the LICENSE file for details.